 PHIL 107.
 Philosophy of Law 3 sem. hrs.
 An inquiry into the nature and foundation of law, with particular attention to natural law, legal positivism and rights-based theories of law, theories of punishment and responsibility, and the relationship between law and morality.
-Offered annually.
+Ofered annually.
 Prereq: Jr. stndg. and PHIL 050.

-PHIL 108.
+PHIL108.
 Business Ethics 3 sem. hrs.
 An application of theories of ethics to the moral dimensions of business endeavors and their effects on individuals, organizations, and society.
 Selected topics may include issues of responsibility, discrimination and affirmative action in the workplace, whistle blowing, economic justice, environmental impact, and the effects of the "global economy."
-Offered every semester.
-Prereg: Jr. stndg. and PHIL 104.
+Offered every term.
+Prereq: Jr. stndg. and PHIL 104.

 PHIL 110.
-Philosophy of Community 3 sem. hrs.
+Philosophy of Community